 With their tremendous size and distinctive horns, rhinos have captivated many of us since childhood.
 Tragically, the rhino’s most distinguished feature, their horns, are prized for false medicinal purposes and are traded on the African and Asian black market.
 In the last decade, nearly 9,000 African rhinos have been killed for this destructive trade, and Asian rhinos have dwindled to near-extinction.
-Additionally, human development projects are robbing rhinos of their habitats, which are vital to their continued survival.
+Additionally, rhinos are losing their habitat to unsustainable development.

 But there is still hope for rhinos.
 The Rhino Recovery Fund (RRF) believes with the right support, most rhino species can turn a corner and recover their populations.